Auto insurance is inexpensive in Oregon. The average car insurance price in Oregon is $1,377 annually — less than the national average by 3.5%.

 If you're shopping for car insurance for a teen driver, Oregon is the 39th cheapest state in which to buy auto insurance for a 16-year-old.

 Average Car Insurance Outlays in Oregon by Gender

 While gender does not carry as significant an impact on car insurance rates as location or age, it is utilized as a pricing factor by auto insurance companies.

 OREGON CAR INSURANCE RATES FOR WOMEN AND MEN

 If you think you aren't getting the best deal with your present auto insurer, the best option is to compare rates and shop around.

 Average Auto Insurance Premiums in Oregon by Marital Status

-OREGON AUTO INSURANCE PRICES BY MARITAL STATUS
+OREGON AUTO INSURANCE COSTS BY MARITAL STATUS

 |Marital Status||Average Annual Rate|

-OREGON CAR INSURANCE PRICES BY CREDIT
+OREGON AUTO INSURANCE PRICES BY CREDIT TIER

 |Very Poor (300-579)||$2,664.45|